fabnascimento/design-patterns-training/README.md

 # design-patterns-training
-Brushing up fundamentals as exercise
+Brushing up fundamentals as an exercise